Yihe-z/learngit/readme.txt

-git is a distributed version comtrol system git is a free software distributed under the gpl git has a mutbl e index called stage git tracks changes git on-ff merge
+git is a distributed version comtrol system git is  free software distributed under the gpl git has a mutbl e index called stage git tracks changes git on-ff merge